jazzalin/spinnaker-tutorial/docs/installation/setup.md

 cmake -DCMAKE_INSTALL_PREFIX:PATH=/opt/nest/ /opt/nest/nest-simulator-2.20.1 -Dwith-python=3
 ```

-The output of `cmake` can be inspected to ensure that python support has been included (YES or NO).
+The output of `cmake` can be inspected to ensure that python support has been included (`Python bindings: Yes`).
 Then, NEST can be compiled and installed with

 ```console
 make                # slow